 - If you removed Apple Mobile Device Support, remove the \Program Files\Common Files\Apple\Apple Mobile Device Support folder.

-- Once you remove all Apple software, remove the \Program Files\Common Files\Apple\ folder.
+- After you remove all Apple software, remove the \Program Files\Common Files\Apple\ folder.

-- Note: If you have a 64-bit OS, you will need to remove additional folders:
+- If you have a 64-bit OS, you will need to remove additional folders:

 - If you removed Apple Application Support, remove the \Program Files (x86)\Common Files\Apple\Apple Application Support folder.